ghc/ghc/docs/users_guide/safe_haskell.rst

 gives users enough guarantees about the type system to allow them to build such secure systems.

-As an example, lets define an interface for a plugin system where the plugin authors are untrusted, possibly malicious third-parties.
+As an example, let's define an interface for a plugin system where the plugin authors are untrusted, possibly malicious third-parties.
 We do this by restricting the plugin interface to pure functions or to a restricted ``IO`` monad that we have defined.
 The restricted ``IO``